The 50cc Stihl MS261 is often cited as being one of the best all-around chainsaws.

 Ultimately, the Stihl 261 is the better chainsaw over the 271, which is what you’d expect for the extra $150 – $200.
 If you can afford the better model, then this is the route you should take.

-On the other hand, if you are only going to be using the saw for a bit of firewood (5 cords of wood a year or so), then there’s nothing wrong with going for the 271.
+On the other hand, if you are only going to be using the saw for a bit of firewood, then there’s nothing wrong with going for the 271.
 It’s still a good saw.

-The Stihl 026 is a similarly powered chainsaw that can be picked up for a decent price second-hand.
+The Stihl 026 is the similarly powered chainsaw that came before the 260/261.
+It can be picked up for a decent price second-hand.

 Stihl MS261 Price